PromptPex: Automatic Test Generation for Language Model Prompts: Introduction

 {\toolname{}} uses an LLM to extract explicit specifications from an input prompt (the {\em Prompt Under Test, or PUT}) that capture the user intent in simple and concrete terms.
 A key element of our approach is to extract a projection of the prompt as a set of independent, concrete, checkable {\em output rules (OR)} that are then used to create targeted tests.
 Many prompts used in commercial applications have natural language statements that express such rules.
 For example, a prompt might contain phrases like "Ensure that..." or "The output must ..." that translate directly into our output rules.

 From this extracted specification, we use an LLM to generate test cases focused on exploring whether the PUT with a given model ({\em the Model Under Test, or MUT}) adheres to the specification.
 We then run our test cases with different MUTs to generate model-specific outputs for a given test case, as shown in Figure~\ref{fig:multiple_model_output}.
 Because the tests were generated with the specification in mind, we can then automatically evaluate whether a given output from a MUT complies with the specification.
-While {\toolname{}} cannot be used to automatically generate test cases that explore the full functionality of a given PUT, it is still valuable in creating test cases the break the requirements of our extracted specification.
-Details of how we extract the specifications and generate tests are provided in Section~\ref{sec:design}.
+While {\toolname{}} cannot be used to automatically generate test cases that explore the full functionality of a given PUT, it is still valuable in creating test cases that break the requirements of our extracted specification.

-Because it is fully automated, {\toolname{}} is both easy to use and provides immediate insights into potential issues that can arise from the language in the PUT, the MUT, or the combination of the two.
+{\toolname{}} is both easy to use and provides immediate insights into potential issues that can arise from the language in the PUT, the MUT, or the combination of the two.
 To evaluate our approach, we collected a suite of {\numBenchmarks} benchmark PUTs, created tests using both {\toolname{}} and a baseline LLM-based test generator, ran each test with {\numTestModels} MUTs, and evaluated the tests using an LLM to determine if the outputs were compliant with requirements specified in the PUT.
 We consider the generation of tests that are non-compliant as more successful because a test that causes a model to generate a non-compliant output indicates a problem that should be addressed.
 Our results show that {\toolname{}} consistently generates more non-compliant tests than our baseline test generator and also clearly distinguishes relative model capabilities for the given prompt.
-A full explanation of our experiments and methods is available in Section~\ref{sec:evaluation}.